Bursaries & Scholarships

 Junior Kindergarten to Grade 12/PG Applicants

 Albert College is a member of the Financial Aid for Canadian Students (FACS) program.
-Families with children enrolling into Junior Kindergarten through to Grade 12/PG are welcome to apply for financial aid in the form of a bursary.
+Families with children enrolling into Junior Kindergarten through to Grade 12 are welcome to apply for financial aid in the form of a bursary.
 Bursaries are awarded by the school after parents complete a confidential application through Apple Financial Services.
 Albert College then receives an analysis of the applicant’s financial ability to contribute towards educational expenses.

 The Apple Service Financial recommendation is reviewed by the Albert College Financial Aid Committee.
 Bursaries carry no obligation of repayment and will be renewable provided the student remains in good standing.
 However, families must reapply annually to demonstrate ongoing need.
 Bursaries are funded by donations from alumni, individuals, foundations and the school’s Endowment Fund.
 These funds ensure Albert College is accessible for more mission-appropriate students, regardless of their families’ financial situation.